MaskingTechnology/jitar/documentation/05_advanced_features.md

 Because all middleware is chained, the ``next`` parameter must always be called.
 This function does not take any arguments, all the arguments will be provided automatically.
 Note that the handle function is async so it can return a promise.

-When the Jitar server has started using the startServer hook we can register one or more middleware.
+When the Jitar server is started using the startServer hook we can register one or more middleware.

 {:.filename}
 src/start.ts